How Hemp Fabric Is Made & Why It’s Better

 - Comparing natural fabrics: Hemp vs. cotton & wool

 - Hemp fabric buying guide

 Hemp clothing has numerous advantages.

 Hemp fabric is deliciously soft on the skin, and is known for growing softer with each wear.
-It’s also naturally resistant to bacteria and provides natural UV protection.
+Hemp is naturally resistant to bacteria and provides natural UV protection.
 That means it protects your skin, and retains color better than other fabrics.
 As you can see, hemp fabric is quite practical.
 It literally prevents you from getting stinky, gets softer with more use, and is stronger and longer-lasting than cotton.

-And it’s not only practical but stylish too.
+It’s not only practical but stylish too.
 Hemp fashion is a real thing, and there are many companies that produce appealing hemp clothing.
 To name a few: Hemp Horizon, iLoveBad, and Patagonia’s hemp clothing collection.
 These companies are producing awesome clothing; clothing that makes us want to drop hundreds of dollars on sweaters and underwear.
 Just look at Patagonia’s Fog Cutter Sweater, it’s perfect for Michigan’s chilly fall weather.

 Style isn’t the biggest upside of hemp, though.
 The biggest advantage of hemp fabric is its production methods and hemp’s environmental impact (or lack thereof).